Barcode Match: Another Form of Barcode Quality

 - Matching shipments to inventory replenishment database

-- IF the slave barcode matches the master, THEN a circuit closes, the light stack shows GREEN and the item proceeds down the conveyor.
+- Barcode A matches the barcode B: the light stack shows GREEN and the item proceeds down the conveyor.

-- IF the slave barcode does not match the master, THEN a different circuit closes, the light stack shows RED (and perhaps an audible alarm sounds), and a deflector arm shunts the item into a rework area.
+- Barcode A does not match barcode B. The light stack shows RED and a deflector arm shunts the item into a rework area.
+Buzzer or strobe alerts activate.

-Likewise no-reads or no barcode present can be programmed to activate other controls.
+Misreads or no barcode present activate other controls.

 John helps companies resolve current barcode problems and avoid future barcode problems to stabilize and secure their supply chain and strengthen their trading partner relationships.